gabriel-adutra/cmms-and-erp-integration-simulation/README.md

 ---

-*TracOS ↔ Client integration system implemented with a focus on modularity, resilience, and ease of extension to new systems.*
+*CMMS ↔ ERP integration system implemented with a focus on modularity, resilience, and ease of extension to new systems.*